ericmjl/essays-on-data-science/docs/people-skills/hiring.md

 this aligns with my experiences interviewing at Verily and the Novartis Institutes for BioMedical Research (NIBR) when I interviewed for my first data science role.
-As the hiring manager, I assemble the committee and decide what aspect each hiring committee member will be interviewing.
+As the hiring manager, I get to assemble the committee and decide what aspect each hiring committee member will be interviewing for.
 Usually, I would pick potential close collaborators as interviewers, which makes sense given the nature of our team's work being collaborative.

-Interviewing as a team helps ensure that we cover a wide range of perspectives and can cover a rich set of questions covering both the technical skill and people dimensions.
+Interviewing as a team helps ensure that we cover a wide range of perspectives and a rich set of questions covering both the technical and people dimensions.

 I was most comfortable interviewing for technical skills, so I assigned the people dimension to my colleagues.